February Tea Journey

-The energies of February are transitioning from Vata (cold, dry, and etheric) to Kapha (cool, damp, and grounding), and you may be feeling a bit out of sorts- more dreamy and creative, or even a little anxious or have a low mood that is otherwise unexplainable.
+The energies of February are transitioning from cold, dry, and etheric to cool, damp, and grounding, and you may be feeling a bit out of sorts- more dreamy and creative, or even a little anxious or have a low mood that is otherwise unexplainable.
 Ginger tea can help to balance you at this time, and combining it with mindfulness may just be the medicine you need.

 Connecting with Ginger lemon and honey tea:

 Ginger is a warming root and healing herbal medicine.
 Energetically it is grounding, warming and slightly invigorating.
 Ginger is a wonderful ally for the cold season as it has the power to warm you up from the inside Because of its medicinal properties.
 It can also help with digestion and digestive upsets such as nausea and other gastric issues.
 Ginger can be found at most grocery stores.
 If possible, buy organic.
-To prepare your tea you need about half an inch to an inch of Fresh Ginger.
-You can chop the Ginger up and place it in a tea ball, or you can add the chunk of Ginger right to your cup.
+To prepare your tea you need about half an inch to an inch of fresh Ginger root.

 Lemon is an alkalizing addition to this tea.
 Energetically it adds liveliness.
 It assists an immune function by bringing vitamin C and has detoxifying properties.
 Squeeze about half a teaspoon to a teaspoon of lemon juice into your mug before or after you put the boiling water in.